-South Campus is the primary center for art, music and theater programs at FCCJ, housing an art gallery, auditoriums, recital hall, practice rooms and a music rehearsal suite.
+As the primary center for art, music and theater programs at FCCJ, South Campus houses an art gallery, auditoriums, recital hall, practice rooms and a music rehearsal suite.
 The art gallery brings exhibits of artists from across the country.
+Students who are looking for a unique training opportunity in the computer field, on the other hand, will benefit from IBM Application System/400 (AS/400), based at South Campus.